etag/Migration_WFI/README.md

 To replicate our analyses, we recommend working throught the R scripts described below in the order presented:

+WFI_drift_and_PDM.R
+This script calculate preferred direciton of movement for each radar station using NEXRAD data archived here: http://doppler.cs.umass.edu/results/cajun_by_year/

 WFI_1_Get_NARR_Downloads.R
 This script downloads all NARR data necessary to calculate a wind favorabiliyt indices.
 The downloads take considerable time and disk space.
 Note that we useed and external hard drive for the data storage required by this script.